Ange-Patrick/Ange-Patrick/README.md

 - 👋 Hi, I’m @Ange-Patrick
-- 👀 I’m interested in python langage
+- 👀 I’m interested in Python, C++.
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Artifical Intelligence, robotics and informatic industrial
-- 📫 How to reach me ...
+- 📫 How to reach me : waboangepatrick@gmail.com

 <!---
 Ange-Patrick/Ange-Patrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.